-“Someone with a 770 GMAT score is much more likely to get a financial award than someone with a 670 – it can be much more likely for that business school to want to ‘buy’ that high GMAT score,” says Jon Fuller, a former admissions director at the University of Michigan Ross School.
+“Someone with a 770 score is much more likely to get a financial award than someone with a 670 – it can be much more likely for that business school to want to ‘buy’ that high GMAT score,” says Jon Fuller, a former admissions director at the University of Michigan Ross School.

-For most people, the target GMAT score should be at least 750 to be seriously considered for a scholarship, as average GMAT score requirement of top 10 schools range from 710 to 740.
+For most people, the target score should be at least 750 to be seriously considered for a scholarship, as the average GMAT score requirement of the top 10 schools range from 710 to 740.
 The bottom line is to chart out a two-step strategy to substantially boost your chance of securing a grant:

 - Identify well in advance the average GMAT score of the MBA program of your choice

-Typically, business schools do not look for a specific test total to guarantee a scholarship; however, they are most certainly drawn towards GMAT scores over and above the average at their school.
+Typically, business schools do not look for a specific test total to guarantee a scholarship; however, they are most certainly drawn towards scores over and above the average at their school.

 Reason 3 – Why take the GMAT – Better post-MBA salary

-An outstanding GMAT score plays an equally big role post-MBA as it does before and during MBA.
-High scorers are more likely to get an admit in the top business schools.
+An outstanding score plays an equally big role post-MBA as it does before and during MBA.
+High scorers are more likely to get an admit to the top business schools.
 Students of these schools, in turn, have the greatest probability of landing the choicest of jobs after acquiring the coveted MBA degree.

 On the GMATClub forum, a Carnegie Mellon Tepper graduate describes his experience during the recruitment process, “I was explicitly told of the GMAT’s importance by one prestigious consulting firm.
 A recruiter contacted me who said he wanted to make sure I applied to his company.
 I told him I was flattered and wanted to know why they specifically wanted me to apply.
 He seemed taken off guard by the response and said, ‘Your GMAT exam for one thing’.”

-Another reason to work towards a brilliant GMAT score is that a majority of companies, especially in the finance and consulting sectors, ask for high GMAT scores, with some of them demanding at least 740.
+Another reason to work towards a brilliant GMAT score is that a majority of companies, especially in the finance and consulting sectors, ask for high scores, with some of them demanding at least 740.